Virtual Workout Room (VWR) is coming soon!

 🚫 The Danger of Utilizing Both Terms Interchangeably

-- For the purposes of this webpage, we are not concerned about the dangers because we are not lawyers, doctors, or policymakers.
-While we would like to take part in the formulation of some policies, we prefer to keep it simple for those with a disability/disorder to find our page and discern what they want from The Change Coalition.
+For the purposes of this webpage, we are not concerned about the dangers because we are not lawyers, doctors, or policymakers.
+While we would like to take part in the formulation of some policies, we prefer to keep it simple for those with a disability/disorder to find our page and discern what they want from The Change Coalition, a change organization dedicated to supporting individuals in Canada.